raspberrypi/documentation/faqs/README.md

 ### [Networking and wireless connectivity](#networking)

 - Does the device support networking?
-- Is there built-in WiFi?
+- Is there built-in wireless networking?
 - Is there built-in Bluetooth?
 - I don't seem to get full-speed gigabit networking on my Raspberry Pi 3B+.
 - Does the device have support for any form of netbooting or PXE?